Let’s talk about the genesis of this « North End » project. You were the 2015 winner of the « hors les murs » program with the French Institute?

 You already worked in the north of France.
-What attracts you in the countries of northern Europe?
+What attracts you to the countries of northern Europe?

 « I am fascinated by people, the stories you think you can guess from the faces you see on the street, but also that pause, creating by the photographic cut, simply extracting the moment from its context, isolating an emotion, a light. »

-In your photos we see a poetic wandering according to me of suspended moment.
-We talk a lot about the decisive moment as an absolute rule and for my personal photos I like to talk about the elusive moment of the scenes.
+In your photos, we see a poetic wandering according to me of a suspended moment.
 Tell me more about the moment when you feel the urge to take a picture?

-What is your process when you start a work ?
+What is your process when you start work?

-I never know what I will actually do.
-My way of working is very free, instinctive, attentive to encounters, to light, I move forward with the comings and goings, using the contact sheet and the combination of images.
-The work on the United Kingdom became clearer as I travelled.
+I never know what I will do.
+My way of working is very free, instinctive, and attentive to encounters, to light, I move forward with the comings and goings, using the contact sheet and the combination of images.
+The work in the United Kingdom became clearer as I traveled.
 I never left for very long, except for the last trip.
 I was fascinated by the post-industrial cities of northern England.
 I wanted to understand what happened to them after the Thatcher era.
 The social struggles had been the backdrop of my childhood.
 Then I let myself be carried away.

 « Sometimes I prefer the fragility of the film.
 Everything is so clean with digital, sometimes too much. »